CakeBrewery/CSC485Project/README.md

 Installation Instructions
 --------

 If you are on a Windows machine, run `build.bat`.
 On a Unix-based machine (including Mac OS X), run `make` instead.
-Any computer with Java Version > 1.7.0_55 should be able to compile it.
+Due to the LPSolver used, this program does not work on 64bit Java versions.
+Any computer with Java Version > 1.7 x86 should be able to compile it.
 A Jar file is included in case compilation does not work out on your machine.